 How to Choose Secure Tax Preparation Software in 2026

-Selecting tax preparation software based on security — not just price, interface, or ease of import — requires evaluating a specific set of provider characteristics.
+Selecting tax preparation software based on security — not just price, interface, or ease of import — requires evaluating specific provider characteristics.
 The following criteria apply whether you are an individual filer choosing a consumer platform or a tax professional selecting software for your practice.

 Confirmed Third-Party Security Audits